awsdocs/aws-direct-connect-user-guide/doc_source/create-connection.md

 ## Downloading the LOA\-CFA<a name="create-connection-loa-cfa"></a>

-After AWS has processed your connection request, you can download the Letter of Authorization and Connecting Facility Assignment \(LOA\-CFA\)\.
+After AWS has processed your connection request, you can download the LOA\-CFA\.

 **To download the LOA\-CFA**